 - Flip the chicken over and remove the breast from the keel bone.
-Make sure you do not separate the skin on the back of the bird while doing this.
+It is important that you do not separate the skin on the back of the bird while doing this.

 - Flip the chicken back over onto the breast and peel the skin from the neck all the way down and off the leg of the bird.
 Make sure to keep the breast meat attached to the skin.
 Repeat this process on the other breast.

-- Once all the breasts are removed from the birds, lay them meat side up.
+- Next, you remove the breasts from the birds and lay it meat side up.
 Cut the breast at a 45° angle from the top of the breast to the tail.
 Do not cut all the way through the breast.

-- Refrigerate the breasts until they are ready to be filled.
+- Next, refrigerate the breasts until they are ready to be filled.

 - Remove the legs from the bird.
 Debone the legs and remove all the fat and connective tissue from the meat.

-- Remove the breasts form the refrigerator and lay them out breast side up.
-Season with remaining 2 teaspoons of salt.
+- Remove the breasts from the refrigerator and lay them out breast side up.
+Season with the remaining 2 teaspoons of salt.

-- Pipe the forcemeat into the cut breast.Roll the breast so the skin is completely covering the breast meat.
+- Pipe the forcemeat into the cut breast and roll the breast so the skin is completely covering the breast meat.

 - Roll the plastic over the chicken breast and continue to roll the breast to the top of the plastic wrap.
 Make sure the plastic wrap is tight to the breast.